kaptinlin/queue/docs/middleware.md

 ## Best Practices

-- **Keep It Simple:** Middleware should be kept simple and focused on a single responsibility to ensure maintainability and readability.
+- **Simplicity:** Middleware should focus on a single responsibility for clarity and maintainability.
-- **Error Handling:** Consider how your middleware will handle and propagate errors.
-Middleware is an excellent place to implement consistent error logging and handling strategies.
+- **Error Handling:** Middleware offers a strategic point for consistent error management.
-- **Performance Considerations:** Be mindful of the performance impact of your middleware, especially if it involves IO operations such as logging to a file or sending telemetry data over the network.
+- **Performance:** Consider the impact on performance, especially for operations involving I/O.

-By judiciously using middleware, you can significantly enhance the functionality and maintainability of your background task processing logic within the `queue` library.
+Thoughtful middleware use can significantly streamline and enhance the handling of background jobs within the `queue` library.